 A minimum of 100 hours, to include

-• 80 hours of direct patient/client/student services under the supervision of an ASHA-certified speech-language pathologist (SLP)**
+• 80 hours of direct patient/client/student services under the supervision of an ASHA-certified SLP (completed off-campus and arranged by department externship coordinator)**

 • Observation, simulation, and graduate practicum hours cannot be used toward this requirement.

-Hours may be completed via an academic practicum or on the job with a current/former CCC-SLP and may be no more than 5 years old at the time of application.
+Hours may be completed via an academic practicum or on the job with a current CCC-SLP.
 Any "on-the-job" hours must be completed in accordance with state regulations.

 Your supervisor will verify your hours via the online application when submitted; no paperwork is required to be submitted to ASHA.